 Why choose LASIK eye surgery?

-LASIK is the most common type of laser eye surgery with over 45 million cases performed worldwide in the last 25 years, including over 450,000 cases in Australia.
+LASIK is the most common type of laser eye surgery, with over 50 million cases performed worldwide, including over 500,000 cases in Australia.
 Most eye surgeons recommend LASIK because of its many benefits:

 - Fast recovery with minimal discomfort